mit-aera/FlightGoggles/README.md

 Similar to Mode 2 RC Controllers, the left hand joystick controls thrust and yaw rate.
 The right hand joystick controls roll and pitch rate.

-**Note:** Collisions do not reset the simulator and the simulator stops when the drone has collided.
+**Note:** Collisions reset the simulator to its initial condition.
+There is a timeout after resetting, for example to make sure that any running algorithms are aware of the reset.
+The timeout is set to 0.1 seconds by default, but can be changed in `src/FlightGoggles/flightgoggles/config/drone/drone.yaml` where the parameter is listed as `reset_timeout`.
+A manual reset can be invoked by publishing an empty message `std_msgs/Empty` to the ropic `/uav/collision`.

 To fly around without colliders enabled for the purpose of exploring the environment, colliders can be disabled by setting `ignore_collisions` to true in the launch file or passing it as an argument to the launch file without editing the launch file.
 E.g.`roslaunch flightgoggles teleopExample.launch ignore_collisions:=1`

 ### Running Flightgoggles in AWS (or other headless Linux servers)